scipp/scipp/doc/type-erased-prototype.md

 1. Why not histograms as the smallest element in a `Dataset`?
    - Cannot handle sharing of the x-axis (bin edges) in an easy way.
-     There current approach via copy-on-write pointers has a couple of drawbacks:
+     The current approach via copy-on-write pointers has a couple of drawbacks:
      - Complex histogram API.
      - No good way to check for shared axis.
      - Cumbersome client code for maintaining sharing.